MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 However, the DNS service can work with WINS to provide combined name searches in both namespaces when resolving a DNS domain name not found in zone information.
 To provide this interoperability, a new record (the WINS record) was defined as part of the zone database file.

-The presence of a WINS RR can instruct the DNS service to use WINS to look up any forward queries for host names or names that are not found in the zone database.
-This functionality is particularly useful for name resolution required by clients that are not WINS-aware (for example, UNIX) for the names of computers not registered with DNS, such as Windows 95 or Windows 98 computers.
+The presence of a WINS RR can instruct the DNS service to use WINS to look up any forward queries for host names or names that aren't found in the zone database.
+This functionality is particularly useful for name resolution required by clients that aren't WINS-aware (for example, UNIX) for the names of computers not registered with DNS, such as Windows 95 or Windows 98 computers.

 ### How WINS lookup works